 - International mail is slow and expensive; keep that in mind when filing your application.

-- All letters must be specific as to when you worked for an organisation.
-The letter must be on company letterhead, including the dates you worked, and your status: full time or part time.
+- All letters must be specific as to when you worked for an organization.
+The letter must be on company letterhead, including the dates you worked, and your status: full time or part-time.